Yes, Spotify aggressively punishes artists for artificial streaming (bots, click farms, and "guaranteed" playlist placements).

 The Consequences

-Withheld Royalties: Spotify will not pay out for streams it identifies as artificial.
+| Withheld royalties | Spotify will not pay out for streams it identifies as artificial |

-Financial Penalties: Distributors are now charged fees (often ~$10 per track) when flagrant fraud is detected.
-Many pass this fine directly to the artist.
+| Financial penalties | Distributors are charged fees (often ~$10 per track) when flagrant fraud is detected; many pass this fine directly to the artist |

-Track Takedowns: The affected song can be removed from the platform entirely.
+| Track takedowns | The affected song can be removed from the platform entirely |

-Algorithmic Blacklisting: Even if the track stays up, the invalid data corrupts your listener profile.
-The algorithm stops recommending you because the "listeners" (bots) have no coherent taste profile.
+| Algorithmic blacklisting | Invalid data corrupts your listener profile; the algorithm stops recommending you because the "listeners" (bots) have no coherent taste profile |

 How to stay safe: Clean Traffic